standardnguyen/things/essay_wealth_cap/main03.md

 - The inherent tension between equal opportunity and dynasty-building
 - Reference to the Brookings Institution "ladder" game showing this tension
 - [Need more development of foundational argument]
+- restricting freedoms is not inherently illiberal, because the tradeoff is that it promotes more freedoms in other areas
+- past a certain point, it just becomes dream hoarding and goes too hard against the ideal of equal opportunity that we all claim to believe in

 ## The Interpersonal Cost of Unlimited Wealth